 My wife and I traveled in Madagascar for 3 weeks in 2005 - we dont speak French and got by fine, Many of them know at least a few words in English and together with hand gestures you can get by fine - I dont remember language being any kind of issue or impediment.

-It was a great trip and I highly recommend visiting almost 8 years ago
+It was a great trip and I highly recommend visiting about 8 years ago